If you don't know what Port Forwarding is yet, you might want to start by reading our What is Port Forwarding guide.

 Click the Assign a game or application to a local network device link near the bottom of the page.

-Use the Device box to choose a computer to forward ports to.
-This box contains a list of computer names that are visible on your network.
+Use the Device box to choose a device to forward ports to.
+This box contains a list of device names that are visible on your network.

 Select the application you created using the Game or Application drop down box.
 Then click Add to enable it.